Sample Welcome Letter From the Manager

 Once again, we’re excited to welcome you to Smith-Thompson.
 This is going to be another great year for all of us.
 Thank you for joining the team.

 How do you think Margaret felt as she showed up at Smith-Thompson for her first day on the new job?
-You would be right if you thought informed, wanted, trusted, and sincerely welcomed.
+You would be right if you answered: Informed, wanted, trusted, and sincerely welcomed.